-Based on the last two phases of underground drilling and all the historical exploration data available, we are confident that there is strong potential to substantially expand the down-plunge extensions of the mineral resource with this new phase of surface drilling at the Property.
+Based on the last two phases of underground drilling and all the historical exploration data available, we believe there is the potential to expand the down-plunge extensions of the mineral resource with this new phase of surface drilling at the Property.
 The plan is to initially complete approximately 7,000 feet (2,100 meters) of surface core drilling in this phase of exploration.
-Assuming this exploration program is successful, the plan is to update the current MRE and complete an ongoing Preliminary Economic Assessment for the Project in 2022.
+Assuming this exploration program is successful, the BMET will update the current MRE and continue the ongoing Preliminary Economic Assessment for the Project in 2022.

-By December of 2021, 2 surface core holes had been drilled for a combined total of 3,600 feet.
-Results are currently being modeled.
+By December of 2021, 2 surface core holes had been drilled for a combined total of 3,600 feet, the results of which were added to the resource model.